 A comprehensive final exam will be given at the end of the semester.
-Two hours will be allotted for the final exam consisting of multiple choice questions and will be done electronically in the computer lab.
+Two hours will be allotted for the final exam which will be completed electronically in the computer lab.

 The following guidelines will be followed regarding the Final Exam: